 Notwithstanding anything herein contained, if any business to be transacted at any meeting or any action to be taken or power to be exercised by any instrument or assent having the effect of an Extraordinary Resolution relates only to the waiver, amendment, alteration, modification or cancellation of a covenant or provision hereof which by its terms is applicable and has effect only so long as one or more particular series of Bonds remains outstanding, the provisions of this Article shall be read and construed and shall apply as if the Bonds of such one or more particular series of Bonds were the only Bonds outstanding hereunder.
-A proposal: (i) to extend the maturity of Bonds of any series or reduce the principal amount thereof or the rate of interest thereon; (ii) to modify or terminate any covenant or agreement which by its terms is effective only so long as Bonds of a particular series are outstanding (notwithstanding that by its terms such covenant or agreement may, in addition, be effective only so long as Bonds of one or more other series are outstanding); or (iii) to reduce with respect to holders of Bonds of any series of Bonds of such series whether or not a similar extension, reduction, modification or termination is proposed with respect to Bonds of any or all series.
+A proposal: (i) to extend the maturity of Bonds of any series or reduce the principal amount thereof or the rate of interest thereon; (ii) to modify or terminate any covenant or agreement which by its terms is effective only so long as Bonds of a particular series are outstanding (notwithstanding that by its terms such covenant or agreement may, in addition, be effective only so long as Bonds of one or more other series are outstanding); or (iii) to reduce with respect to holders of Bonds of any series any percentage stated in Sections 15.12, 15.15 and 15.17 shall be deemed to especially affect the rights of the holders of the Bonds of such series whether or not a similar extension, reduction, modification or termination is proposed with respect to Bonds of any or all series.